qwertychouskie/TestOut-issues/README.md

 - 12.3.1: Group policy is useless against a bootable USB with e.g. Linux.
 In fact a bootable USB is probably prefered as it can bypass most security measures like file permissions.

 - 12.3.2: High voltage will fry the electronics, but the platters will likely be untouched, allowing the data to be potentially recovered.

+- 12.3.7 q8: "Lo-jack"?
+It's almost always called Computrace.  **Also it's insecure: https://en.wikipedia.org/wiki/LoJack_for_Laptops#Vulnerabilities**  IMO this rankes very high in dangerously-exploitable-by-design software, second only to the Intel Management Engine, which is stupidly vulnerable: https://blog.trendmicro.com/trendlabs-security-intelligence/mitigating-cve-2017-5689-intel-management-engine-vulnerability/  This vulnerability isn't even fixed in many older systems as vendors rarily provide BIOS updates for older systems. `</rant>`